ukrbublik/test_feed/README.md

-Test web app to show last 25 tweets in real-time.
+Simple web app to show last 25 tweets from you feed in real-time.

 ### Usage
 - `composer install`